Applications close Friday 1 March 2019.

-Breast Cancer Now’s strategy shows how we want to help prevent breast cancer and stop deaths from breast cancer by:
+Breast Cancer Now’s strategy (PDF) shows how we want to help prevent breast cancer and stop deaths from breast cancer by:

 - Supporting efforts to create a more refined risk-adapted screening programme, in addition to screening based on gender and age

 - Developing research and interventions that reduce the risk of breast cancer

 - Supporting women who attend breast screening to take action to reduce their risk of breast cancer